vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add event

 2. User specifies the details of the event

 3. JobFestGo adds the event to collection of events

 4. JobFestGo shows updated list of events

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 Any of the mandatory fields not specified

-    * 1a1.
+    * 2a1.
 JobFestGo informs user that mandatory fields not specified

       Use case ends.

-* 1b.
+* 2b.
 Event name already exists.

-    * 1b1.
+    * 2b1.
 JobFestGo informs user that event name already exists.

       Use case ends.

-* 1c.
+* 2c.
 Date is in incorrect format.

-    * 1c1.
+    * 2c1.
 JobFestGo informs user that date is in wrong format.

       Use case ends.

-* 1d.
+* 2d.
 Date is before current date.

-    * 1d1.
+    * 2d1.
 JobFestGo informs user that date is before current date.

       Use case ends.